 For more information: Provincial OCD Program

 - Using the MyHEARTSMAP tool during the COVID-19 pandemic to determine the impact on the psychosocial status of Canadian children and youth and inform mental health resources planning

 Quynh Doan, Principal Investigator

 Emergency public health measures related to the COVID-19 pandemic, including physical distancing, school closures, and travel bans, have impacted our lives significantly.
 There is concern that these measures may lead to mental health issues among children, youth, and families.
 Mental health resource planning requires estimation of the impact of COVID-19 across the spectrum of social, psychiatric, functional and youth health areas.
 We will use MyHEARTSMAP, a validated online psychosocial screening tool, to identify the frequency at which specific issues occur, their severity and access to resources, to guide families to relevant mental health services and inform further resource planning.

-- Impact of transitioning to secondary schools on behaviours associated with obesity and academic-related outcomes: An ecological perspective (includes a Covid-19 addendum)
+- School Transition Study: Impact of transitioning to secondary schools on behaviours associated with obesity and academic-related outcomes — An ecological perspective (includes a COVID-19 addendum)

 Louise Mâsse, Principal Investigator

 Adolescence is marked by a decline in physical activity and dietary habits and a substantial increase in sedentary time.
 Limited research suggests that the transition from elementary school to high school is influential regarding choices to be physically active and consume a less healthful diet.